sridhar-sp/android-playground/AIDL/README.md

 ### Service Connector

-* We will also discuss about a small utility class which I created to take care of the boiler plate code when binding with a service, also it exposes a getService method which returns a service object if service already binded otherwise the method suspend until a service gets connected. or a timeout expires.
+* We will also discuss about a small utility class which I created to take care of the boiler plate code when binding with a service.
+* ServiceConnector handles binding to services and manages retries when the server crashes or stops.
+It provides a `getService` method that `suspends` until a connection is established or a timeout occurs.
 * This will come in handy, when the server app crashed due do some reason, the next time we call the getService method, it takes care of binding with the service and returns the binder interface.

+## Let's see some code
 ### Step 1

 * Create an AIDL interface